Lessons learned as an Airbnb Superhost

 - Have a second set of sheets for each bed – this way the sheets can be changed while the laundry is still going

-- Use a Nest thermostat – when renting out in the cooler months, we turn the furnace on remotely so guests arrive to a warm cottage
+- Use a Nest thermostat – when renting out in the cooler months, I turn the furnace on remotely so guests arrive to a warm cottage

 - Keep track of all your expenses on a spreadsheet.
 This comes in handy at tax time.

 - Declare your income.
-We always have and because of the allowable deductions, the income tax paid has been negligible.
+I always have and because of the allowable deductions, the income tax paid has been negligible.

 - Decide on the online rental service that’s right for you.
 Some good ones are: Airbnb, VRBO, Homeaway